modelica/ModelicaSpecification/RationaleMCP/0036/README.md

 This is not ideal as it uses words like "treated as", and variables are changed from being states to non-states.

 ## Discretization method semantics
-The operator is only legal in a "Clocked Discretized Continuous-Time Partition".
+The operator is only legal in a "Clocked Discretized Continuous-Time Partition", and only as the entire declaration equation for a variable.

 The meaning is that
-1. StateSelect.always is defined for variable x.
+1. StateSelect.always is set for the variable x.
-2. It is a state and thus participate in the usual index reduction and state selection.
+2. Therefore it is a state and thus participate in the usual index reduction and state selection.
 3. During discretization the state is equal to the new value xs during the entire step, instead of using the discretization method https://specification.modelica.org/master/synchronous-language-elements.html#solver-methods
+4. This declaration equation is ignored for the equation count.

 This makes it clear that the variable is an actual state, just integrated differently.